THE EDITORIAL PROCESS

 These should be typed in double space on a separate sheet and figure numbers (in Arabic numerals), should correspond with the order in which the figures are presented in the text.
 The legend must include enough information to permit interpretation of the figure without reference to the text.
 Any labels or abbreviations within the figure must be explained in the legend.

-Substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data;
+Concept and design of study or acquisition of data or analysis and interpretation of data;

 Final approval of the version to be published.